Gardener Cary George begins his second year in charge of the Garden.

-A new guidebook for the Garden was prepared by the Minneapolis Park and Recreation Board, which included a new trail map.
+A new guidebook for the Garden was prepared by the Minneapolis Park and Recreation Board (MPRB), which included a new trail map.
 The cost of printing of the 10,000 copy run was donated by Prudential Insurance CO.
 In that era, visitors could pick up a copy and take it home with them - hence the need for the large print run.
 It would be reprinted four times.
 The Friends funded a Garden census in 1986 for the preparation of this guide.
 Design of the guide has begun in 1986 and there is more detail in that history.
 The whole project had been delayed a year when Ken Avery had lost the original draft.

 Martha Hellander’s name shows up as a new member in The Friends Newsletter, The Fringed Gentian™ (Vol. 36 No. 1), and it is announced that she is writing a biographical book about Eloise Butler.
 The Friends, beginning in 1989, would provide financial support for the project.
 The book would be titled The Wild Gardener (Image).
 Martha attended the Friends' Board Meeting on Jan.
 30th to discuss her research.